uoe-agents/IGP2/README.md

 # Interpretable Goal-based Prediction and Planning (IGP2)

 This code repository contains the open-source implementation of Interpretable Goal-based Prediction and Planning (IGP2) for autonomous driving, based on [Albrecht et al. (ICRA'21)](https://arxiv.org/abs/2002.02277).
-See this [blog post](https://agents.inf.ed.ac.uk/blog/interpretable-prediction-planning-autonomous-driving/index.php) for an introduction.
+See this [blog post](https://agents.inf.ed.ac.uk/blog/interpretable-prediction-planning-autonomous-driving/index.php) for an introduction to the IGP2 system.

 This implementation of IGP2 is powered by the [OpenDrive](https://www.asam.net/standards/detail/opendrive/) standard for road layout definition and the open-source simulated driving environment [CARLA](https://carla.org/).